jbdoumenjou/go-rssaggregator/readme.md

 Then I use both containers and migrations in the tests.
 To launch only one container for all the tests,
 I use the test main function to launch the container and to close it at the end of the tests.

+## Comments

+I try to follow the course and to understand the code.
+I refactor regularly the code to make it more readable and to use the best practices.
+Sometime, I split the code in several files/package to make it more modular, or just to experiment, but it is not always necessary.
+It is a good exercise to understand the code and to make it better.